-- a.
-The lands shall be zoned with the Holding Symbol (H) in accordance with Section 36 of the Planning Act.
-A by-law to remove the Holding Symbol (H) shall not be enacted until such time as: - Draft Plan of Subdivision 19T-98V10 has been registered and Bass Pro Mills Drive extension to Jane Street at Locke Street has been constructed and dedicated as a public right-of-way; - ii.
-A Site Plan Agreement for the development of the subject lands has been registered; - iii.
-The Owner shall have ceased all operations and demolished all buildings and structures; and
+- The lands shall be zoned with the Holding Symbol (H) in accordance with Section 36 of the Planning Act.
+A by-law to remove the Holding Symbol (H) shall not be enacted until such time as: - " Draft Plan of Subdivision 19T-98V10 has been registered and Bass Pro Mills Drive extension to Jane Street at Locke Street has been constructed and dedicated as a public right-ofway; - " A Site Plan Agreement for the development of the subject lands has been registered; - " The Owner shall have ceased all operations and demolished all buildings and structures; and - " The Owner shall have provided a Record of Site Condition, based on the studies of a qualified environmental consultant and the completion of any necessary remediation work, which indicates that the entire site is free of environmental hazard and meets the Ministry of the Environment (MOE) Guidelines for Industrial and Commercial Uses.
+The record of site condition shall be acknowledged by MOE;

-- iv.
-The Owner shall have provided a Record of Site Condition, based on the studies of a qualified environmental consultant and the completion of any necessary remediation work, which indicates that the entire site is free of environmental hazard and meets the Ministry of the Environment (MOE) Guidelines for Industrial and Commercial Uses.
-The record of site condition shall be acknowledged by MOE; - b.
-Notwithstanding the above, a by-law to remove the Holding Symbol (H) from the portion of the lands located at the northwest corner of Jane Street and Bass Pro Mills Drive (opposite Locke Street), as defined in the implementing zoning by-law, may proceed in advance of the removal of the Holding Symbol for the entire Area A shown on Schedule C: Land Use Designations.
-The by-law to remove the Holding Symbol (H) for this area shall not be enacted until such time as: - i.
-Policy 3.6.1.7.a.i. above shall have been fulfilled and 3.6.1.7.a.iv above shall have been fulfilled as it applies to the defined area; - ii.
-The Owner shall have ceased all operations and demolished all buildings and structures within the defined area; and - iii.
-A Site Plan Agreement or Site Plan Letter of Undertaking, whichever is in effect, has been registered for the lands within the defined area from which the Holding Symbol (H) is to be removed and Vaughan Council has concurrently approved a conceptual plan for the remaining portion of the subject lands which demonstrates that the remaining lands can be developed in a manner which is functional, compatible with adjacent development and visually attractive.
+- Notwithstanding the above, a by-law to remove the Holding Symbol (H) from the portion of the lands located at the northwest corner of Jane Street and Bass Pro Mills Drive (opposite Locke Street), as defined in the implementing zoning by-law, may proceed in advance of the removal of the Holding Symbol.
+The by-law to remove the Holding Symbol (H) for this area shall not be enacted until such time as: - " The policies of section 3.6.1.7 above shall have been fulfilled: - " The Owner shall have ceased all operations and demolished all buildings and structures within the defined area; and - " A Site Plan Agreement or Site Plan Letter of Undertaking, whichever is in effect, has been registered for the lands within the defined area from which the Holding Symbol (H) is to be removed and Vaughan Council has concurrently approved a conceptual plan for the remaining portion of the subject lands which demonstrates that the remaining lands can be developed in a manner which is functional, compatible with adjacent development and visually attractive.